thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 The `UIWindow` class handles the task of presenting views onto the device's screen.
 In the app delegate, the method should already set `self.window` to an instance of `UIWindow`.

-To set an instance of `HUMMapViewController` as the initial view controller that we see, we need to add `#import "HUMMapViewController.h"` near the top of the `HUMAppDelegate.m`.
+To set an instance of `HUMMapViewController` as the initial view controller that we see, we need to add `#import "HUMMapViewController.h"` near the top of the `AppDelegate.m`.
 If we don't, the compiler will throw an error, since the app delegate needs to be aware of a class before instantiating an instance of it.

-So let's create a new instance of `HUMMapViewController` via `HUMMapViewController *mapViewController = [[HUMMapViewController alloc] init];`.
+So let's create a new instance of `HUMMapViewController` via `[[HUMMapViewController alloc] init];`.
 Since we want to push new views on top of this map view controller, we also initialize a `UINavigationController` with the map view controller as its root view controller.
 Now, when we want to show the user new view controllers, we can just push them onto that navigation controller.

 Next, set that navigation controller as the window's `rootViewController`.
 This will make the map view controller (since it is the only view controller in the navigation view controller's stack) the first view controller we see on a fresh launch of the app.